 There has been a marked increase in the popularity of online shopping, particularly mobile shopping, in the recent past.
 According to a report, e-commerce sales are projected to hit $4.8 trillion in 2021.
-The reason is simple – online shopping is extremely convenient.
+The reason is simple – online shopping is highly convenient.
 A study claims that 43% of shoppers make purchases while in bed, 23% at the office, and 20% from the bathroom or while in the car.
-For businesses, online shops save them the overhead costs of maintaining brick and mortar stores.
-This enables online retailers to pass on some of the savings to their buyers in the form of discounts and offers, making their shopping experience even more rewarding.
+In addition, for businesses, online shops save them the overhead costs of maintaining brick and mortar stores.
+This enables online retailers to pass on some savings to their buyers through discounts and offers, making their shopping experience even more rewarding.

 However, merely offering discounts is not enough for businesses that wish to stay in their customers’ minds.